Runaway Transition in Irreversible Polymer Condensation with Cyclisation: Conclusion

+We also discover that the runaway transition has deep consequences on the rheology, and triggers an exponential increase for $\kappa < 1$ (or $c/c^* > 0.1$).
 Our results suggest that it may be possible to tune the final topological composition of ligated systems by judiciously choosing $c/c^*$.
 For instance, the most likely regime to form large rings and ring-linear blends~\cite{Kapnistos2008,Halverson2012} is near the transition $c/c^* \simeq 0.1$.
 Mixing polymer families with different reactive ends further enhances the designability as it introduces different $c^*$ for each family.
-Interestingly, our results also suggest that Olympic gels~\cite{Diao2012,Michieletto2014a,Fischer2015} are unlikely to form during homopolymer condensation as they would require $c/c^* \gtrsim 1$ where loop formation is not favourable.
-Our results can also inform more efficient ways to perform genomic engineering, e.g., cloning of plasmids ought to be done at $c/c^* < 0.1$ whereas synthetic chromosome assembly at large $c/c^*$.
-Finally, it may be possible to couple dissipative DNA breakage reactions~\cite{Michieletto2022natcomm,DelGrosso2022,Heinen2019} with ATP-consuming ligation to create self-sustained and non-equilibrium solutions of topologically active polymers.
+Our results can be used to optimise the conditions for DNA engineering, e.g., transfection vectors~\cite{Oliynyk2022} ought to be ligated at $c/c^* < 0.1$ whereas synthetic chromosomes assemblies~\cite{Annaluru2014} at large $c/c^*$.
+Finally, it may be possible to couple dissipative DNA breakage reactions~\cite{Michieletto2022natcomm,DelGrosso2022,Heinen2019} with ATP-consuming ligation to create dense solutions of self-sustained topologically active viscoelastic fluids which would be an interesting active fluid to investigate in the future.